minprog/programmeren-2/problems/queue/lab/README.md

 ## Choosing an internal representation

-To implement the class, we need some kind of data storage: a place to store the elements which are added and later removed.
-Each `Queue` object needs some private data storage.
+Each `Queue` object needs some private data storage: a place to store the elements which are added and later removed.

 As mentioned, a queue isn't much more than a list, yet with a different set of supported operations.
 Because Python supports lists, let's use those.